Chaitra-HR/raos-advisery-website/pages/home.md

 Clients love working with you because you get results that surpass anything they could find elsewhere with a personalized plan tailored to meet each goal - but prospects don't know this about you.

-All you need to turn things around is a startegic website that's designed to connect to the hearts and minds of your ideal clents
+All you need to turn things around is a startegic website that's designed to connect to the hearts and minds of your ideal clients

 It takes strategic direction to get there

+# Section: SOLUTION
-Who on your team

-Is a copywriter?
-   a positioning expert ?
+## Who on your team Is a copywriter? a positioning expert ? a stratgiest?
-   a stratgiest?

 Who knows how best to reach your clients.
 No one.
 That's what clients hire me do

-# Section: SOLUTION

-## Hi!
-I'm Chaitra

 I can help you build your dream business using the same startgies that big banks from UBS, Merill lynh to boutique advisory firms use to get found online.